Walter C. Sumner Memorial Fellowship

 PART III-A of the application form is to be completed by the Chair of the department where the applicant is undertaking (will undertake) his/her doctoral studies.

 Candidates must be nominated by UBC.
-The Faculty of Graduate and Postdoctoral Studies will review and rank the applications and forward the qualified nominations to the Walter C. Sumner Foundation by March 1.
+The Faculty of Graduate and Postdoctoral Studies will review and rank the applications and forward the qualified nominations to the Walter C. Sumner Foundation by March 15.
 A selection committee of senior scientists who are not from the participating universities will make recommendations to the Foundation.
 Approximately 25 fellowships, valued at $8,000 each, will be awarded each year.
 The fellowships may be distributed unevenly among the participating universities.
-Successful candidates will be notified by the Foundation by April 30 and must indicate acceptance by May 20.
+Successful candidates will be notified by the Foundation in late April and must indicate acceptance in late May.
 Fellowships will initially be for one year, but may be extended for a second year.